onewelcome/identity-cloud-documentation/docs/products/access/topics/look-and-feel/templates/templates.md

 ## Configuring an application-specific template set

 For each mobile application and web client, a template set can be configured to render screens in the look and feel of this application or web client.
-When no template set is configured for an application or web client.
-The default template set is used to render these screens.
+When no template set is configured for an application or web client, the default template set is used to render these screens.

 ![App template set](img/app-template-set.png)